ubc-systopia/netshaper/evaluation/microbenchmarks/README.md

 ```

 ### Setup
-To setup the middlebox at the server side follow these steps:
+To set the middlebox on the server side follow these steps:
-1. Open an SSH connection to the machine that serves as the middlebox at server side.
+1. Open an SSH connection to the machine that serves as the middlebox on the server side.
-2. Clone the NetShaper repository onto the middlebox at the server side.
+2. Clone the NetShaper repository onto the middlebox on the server side.
 3. Change the directory to `Path/To/NetShaper/hardware/server-middlebox/`
 4. Execute the setup script.
-Ensure that the machine has Internet connection to download and isntall dependencies.
+Ensure that the machine has an Internet connection to download and install dependencies.
 ```bash
 ./setup.sh
 ```